thisisaaronland/mapzen-slippy-map/README.md

 make slippy
 ```

-This will start a small [local web server](www-server) that you can visit in your web browser by going to `https://localhost:8080`
+This will start a small [local web server](www-server) that you can visit in your web browser by going to `http://localhost:8080`

 If you don't know what a "Makefile" is or don't make the `make` program installed on your computer you can start `mapzen-slippy-map` by hand, from the command-line, like this:

 ```
-./utils/PLATFORM/www-server -path ./www -tls
+./utils/PLATFORM/www-server -path ./www
 ```

 Where `PLATFORM` should be one of the following: